Worldwide Guide to Women in Leadership

 2003-05 and 2006-07 Minister of Foreign Trade and Development Aid and Minister at the Prime Minister's Office Paula Lehtomäki

-In the Prime Minister's Office she handles matters covered by the Government Secretariat for EU Affairs and the Secretariat for the Finnish EU Presidency, excluding matters related to the European Council, amendments to the Treaties establishing the European Union and appointments related to the European Union that come within the mandate of the Prime Minister's Office.
-She was on maternity leave from September 2005-March 2006, and will give birth to her second child later in 2007. (b.
+In the Prime Minister's Office she handled matters covered by the Government Secretariat for EU Affairs and the Secretariat for the Finnish EU Presidency, excluding matters related to the European Council, amendments to the Treaties establishing the European Union and appointments related to the European Union that come within the mandate of the Prime Minister's Office.
+She was on maternity leave from September 2005-March 2006, and gave birth to her second child in 2007.
+Acted as Foreign Minister in the absence of the office holder in 2006. (b.
 1972-).

 Deputy Group Chairperson of the Center Party in 2003.
 The Jäätteenmäki-government had 9 male and 9 female members, its successor only 8 women and 10 men. (b.
 1948-).